AdrianColaianni/trickanomicon/trickanomicon.md

 ```

-1. Many of the above steps can be done across multiple machines via Group Policy.

-2. The krbtgt password should be reset.
+1. The krbtgt password should be reset with this [password reset script](https://github.com/microsoft/New-KrbtgtKeys.ps1).

-3. The Domain Administrators group should have minimum membership.
+2. Audit domain groups for odd membership.
+Machine accounts can be exploited.

 4. Kerberos authentication attempts should be monitored.

 5. You can force a reset of domain group policy with the below commands:
 ```
 dcgpofix /target:both
 gpupdate /force